alexeymhv/adop-cartridges-cookbook/_docs/welcome.md

 title: Welcome
 permalink: /docs/welcome/
 ---
-This is the home of all ADOP Cartridges recipes.
+This is the home of all ADOP Cartridge recipes.

-All the recipes as an example take the _[adop-cartridge-java](https://github.com/Accenture/adop-cartridge-java)_ cartridge.
+All the recipes, as an example take the _[Java](https://github.com/Accenture/adop-cartridge-java)_ cartridge.

 When developing a cartridge, it is recommended that Job DSL be used in favor of XML to write your Jenkins jobs.
 If your cartridge only uses Job DSL a cartridge can be loaded multiple times without having to create a new project.
 However, if your cartridge loads XML then the jobs will need to be removed in order to reload the cartridge.